Haitians on Texas border undeterred by US plan to expel them - NewsBreak

 Since then, the agency has transferred Haitians in buses and vans to other Border Patrol facilities in Texas, specifically El Paso, Laredo and Rio Grande Valley.
 They are mostly processed outside of the pandemic-related authority, meaning they can claim asylum and remain in the U.S. while their claims are considered.
 U.S. Immigration and Customs Enforcement makes custody decision but families can generally not be held more than 20 days under court order.

-Homeland Security’s plan announced Saturday signals a shift to use of pandemic-related authority for immediate expulsion to Haiti without an opportunity to claim asylum, the official said.
+Homeland Security’s plan announced Saturday signals a shift to use of pandemic-related order for immediate expulsion to Haiti without an opportunity to claim asylum, the official said.

 The flight plan, while potentially massive in scale, hinges on how Haitians respond.
 They might have to decide whether to stay put at the risk of being sent back to an impoverished homeland wracked by poverty and political instability or return to Mexico.
 Unaccompanied children are exempt from fast-track expulsions.